Azure-Samples/streaming-at-scale/event-hubs-capture/README.md

     show files from azure.`folder/subfolder/desired-avro-file.avro`;

-You can thenb query Avro file contents:
+You can then query Avro file contents:

     select
         t.B.`deviceId`,